Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Estimation approaches

 Here, we introduce two-way grouped fixed effects estimator, which discretizes the unobserved heterogeneity that is parameterized by $\alpha_i$ and $\gamma_t$ in the spirit of \cite{bonhomme2017discretizing}.
 We first describe the main idea of this estimator before explaining its practical implementation in more details.

-\subsubsection{Main Idea}
+\subsubsection{Main idea}

 We partition the set $\{1,\ldots,N\}$ of cross-sectional units into $G=G_{NT}$ groups such that individuals in the same group have similar values of $\alpha_i$.
 Let $g_i \in \{1,\ldots,G\}$ denote the group membership of individual $i$.
 Analogously, we partition the set $\{1,\ldots,T\}$ of time periods into $C=C_{NT}$ groups such that time periods in the same group have similar values of $\gamma_t$.
 Let $c_t \in \{1,\ldots,C\}$ denote the group membership of time period $t$.
 Details on how we construct those partitionings in practice are described below.
-Once we have obtained those groups, then we estimate $\beta$ by applying pooled OLS to the linear fixed-effect model
+Notice that within each group the values of the $\alpha_i$ and $\gamma_t$, respectively, need not be the same, but in the asymptotic theory in Section~\ref{sec:GroupedFE} the differences of those fixed effects within each group are asymptotically negligible.